Interplay between substrate rigidity and tissue fluidity regulates cell monolayer spreading: Active vertex model for collective cell spreading

 where $\mu$ is the friction coefficient, $v_0$ is the cell crawling speed, and $\langle \mathbf{p}_\alpha \rangle_i$ is the average polarity vector for cells containing vertex $i$.
 The traction force generated on the substrate is then given by $\mu(\frac{{\rm d}\mathbf{x}_i}{{\rm d}t} -v_0 \langle \mathbf{p}_\alpha \rangle_i) = \mathbf{F}_i$.

-We assume that the cell-substrate friction $\mu$ increases monotonically with substrate elastic modulus $E$, such that $\mu = \mu_0 E$, where $\mu_0$ is a constant.
-This linear relationship follows from a kinetic model of focal adhesion complexes~\cite{walcott2010}, which predicts that cell-substrate adhesive interactions provide a frictional drag that increases with the elastic modulus of the substrate.
+{For computational efficiency, we do not explicitly model the substrate but assume an effective model} that the cell-substrate friction $\mu$ increases monotonically with substrate elastic modulus $E$, such that $\mu = \mu_0 E$, where $\mu_0$ is a constant. {This result follows from our previous work~\cite{staddon2018,ajeti2019wound} where we had shown that cell-substrate friction increases with substrate stiffness by explicitly modeling the substrate as an elastic network adherent to a migrating cell collective.
+Furthermore, the linear relationship between friction and substrate stiffness also} follows from a kinetic model of focal adhesion complexes~\cite{walcott2010}, which predicts that cell-substrate adhesive interactions provide a frictional drag that increases with the elastic modulus of the substrate. { At high elastic modulus, the friction is likely to saturate}.
 Cell polarity and migration speeds are also substrate stiffness-dependent.
 Experimentally it was observed that actin stress fiber organization and directionality of cell movement is substrate stiffness dependent, such that cell polarization increases monotonically with substrate elastic modulus~\cite{discher2005tissue,zemel2010,trichet2012,oakes2014,yousafzai2020tissue}.
 While single-cell migration speeds show biphasic stiffness dependence~\cite{pathak2012,bangasser2017}, the speed of collective cell migration increases monotonically with substrate stiffness~\cite{ng2012}.
-Based on these observations, we assume for simplicity that cell crawling speed in a tissue increases linearly with substrate elastic modulus, $v_0 = c_0 E$, where $c_0$ is a proportionality constant.
+Based on these observations, we assume for simplicity that cell crawling speed in a tissue increases linearly with substrate elastic modulus, $v_0 = c_0 E$, where $c_0$ is a proportionality constant, { although typically the crawl speed would saturate at high rigidity}.